 Then he notices me – it’s not that hard, I’m the only white devil on the room – and talks to me from the other side of the hall.
 The conversation is as boring as ever: he asks me whether I can speak Chinese or not (he never saw me before), I answer “一点点” (yi dian dian, only a bit), he asks me where do I come from, I tell him “意大利” (Yidali, Italy).
 I’m now ready for the following up, a “我喜欢AC米兰,” (Wo xihuan AC milan, I like Milan Football Club) or maybe a “我喜欢Michelangelo,” if he has a major aesthetic taste.

 But I’m wrong.
 Maybe because of the baijiu that makes him a bit more self-confident, it happens what you do not expect, at least not at the dinner of the year.
 Always screaming from the other side of the room and with most of people tuned to the frequency that broadcasts the conversation between the boss and that laowai that talks with a weird accent, the vice president Yu smiles again and then speaks up:

-“意大利很穷，欧元不太好” (yidali hen chong, ouyuan bu tai hao, Italy is poor, the Euro useless).
+“意大利很穷，欧元不太好” (yidali hen qiong, ouyuan bu tai hao, Italy is poor, the Euro useless).
 He laughs out loud, then concludes:

 “Everybody wants Renminbi, no one wants Euro anymore!”
 The background buzz suddenly stops and lets space to a blank silence.